natgo/wt-wiki-scraper/wikitext-transpiled/ground/E.B.R.%20(1954).md

 ;Enemies worth keeping

-* [[Tiger I (Family)|Tiger I]] and [[Panzer V Panther (Family)|Panther I]]: Sitting at the same BR, these targets can prove to be difficult.
+* [[Tiger I (Family)|Tiger I]] and [[Panzer V Panther (Family)|Panther I]]: Although sitting at a lower BR, these targets are common to encounter on the battlefield.
 Flanking them and shooting their weakly armoured sides is advised, but in case of a face to face encounter, shooting the right side (from the players point of view) of the Panther's mantlet or the right side of the Tiger's Hull will disable or destroy them.
 In case these shots are impossible or too risky, one can shoot the barrels, take a track out and relocate and target the side of said tanks.

 * [[T26E1-1]] "Super Pershing" and [[Tiger II (H)]]: At a range larger than 200 m these targets become invulnerable to the 75 mm gun, one should side shoot them or disable their guns and tracks.